Sell your photos, create a Marketplace

 One year later, my portfolio had 950 images, most of them sets of similar images with all kinds of topics covered, but with only 25$/month in terms of earnings.
 Quite disappointing…

 Well, in February 2019 I started to change my approach.
-I payed more attention to the top contributors who were also active on social media, I started to analyze their portfolios, to analyze also popular categories on each agency, to pay a lot more attention to keywording, editing and description of my images.
+I paid more attention to the top contributors who were also active on social media, I started to analyze their portfolios, to analyze also popular categories on each agency, to paid a lot more attention to keywording, editing and description of my images.
 Results started to be seen.
 I jumped from 25$/month to constantly 80-100$/month by the end of June.
 During this period of time (February 2019 – June 2019) I uploaded only 60 images and those images were the ones that were selling on Shutterstock and Adobe Stock – the agencies I worked with at that time.

 The moment I knew I’m on the right track is when I decided to start uploading to iStock (at the beginning of February 2020) the new content I was producing.
 I have only 380 images on iStock and those images bring me around 200$/month.
 The same images bring me between 900 and 1200$/month from all agencies I work with.
-Not a bad passive income if we take into account the small number of images on my ports.
+Not a bad passive income if we take into account the small number of images in my ports.
 For the record, the old images I left on Shutterstock and Adobe stock before changing my approach don’t bring me any income anymore, so I will begin removing them slowly (I should have done it by now already).
 I realized that quality and not quantity is the key to make money these days from stock photography.
 That and also the attention to details when comes to:

 – keywording (a crucial part in stock business because each agency has it’s own policy when comes to keywording and description)